Old Fashioned Cocktail

 Originally published in February of 2016.

-What an incredible cocktail!
+What an incredibly delicious cocktail!
 And the light, and the colors… everything is just spectacular!

 Thanks so much Helena!
 That means a lot to me!